Skip to Content

 CCSS.ELA-L.3.4Jump$tart: All Topics†

 *Jump$tart and CEE topic names reference the 2021 National Standards for Personal Financial Education, co-published by the Jump$tart Coalition and Council for Economic Education.
 CCSS codes reference the Common Core State Standards.
-FDIC labels reference the FDIC Money Smart program.
-Hands on Banking K–5 is a financial education program provided by Wells Fargo.
+FDIC labels reference the FDIC Money Smart and Hands on Banking programs.

 Framework connections are suggested by the author based on book content and have not been formally verified or endorsed by the listed organizations.
 Educators are encouraged to review alignment for their specific curriculum requirements.

-† Glossary supports vocabulary across all six topic areas.
+† Glossary supports vocabulary across every concept covered.

 Book Specifications & Cataloging Data